ArizpeA1/Basic-Dwm-w-gaps/README.md

 # Basic-Dwm-w-gaps
-dwm with gaps and some minor modifications, to change this go to config.h
+My Fork of dwm, added gaps, colors and some minor modifications, to change this go to config.h